 “Now changes and new ideas are a vital part of the process”

 It also shifts how we think about website projects.
-If you spend huge budgets on a website that took years to develop, it needs to be so-called "future-proof."
+If you spend huge budgets on a website that took years to develop, it needs to be "future-proof."
 But nothing is future-proof.
-With low code, we can go much faster from the idea to the final result, using a fraction of the budget.
+With low code, we can go much faster from idea to the final result, using a fraction of the budget.
 So now there's room to dare create things unique, bold, and exciting.
 It gives the client much more freedom to make their brand stand out.
-And also very important, working on the projects are much more inspiring and fun, we love that.
+And also very important, working on the projects is much more inspiring and fun, we love that.

-Mikkel: How we worked before was an important reason for starting Granyon.
+Mikkel: How we worked before was a fundamental reason for starting Granyon.
 Earlier, we had to make all ideas fit into the CMS template.
 And if we tried to challenge the technology based on new ideas from the insights about the organization and the target groups, the development team would most often give the standard message: "Well, great idea, but we can't do that in Drupal" or "Funny idea, but that will disrupt the timeline and budget, please just stick to the specifications."
 So when we started Granyon, it was to change the relationship between creativity and technology.
 We wanted the design to dictate the solutions, not the chosen CMS.

 “No- and low-code has given us and our customers much more creative freedom.”

-Fred: We, as designers and creative technologists, skip all the unnecessary technical parts, meaning that designers don’t have to go to a developer to ask for changes.
+Frédéric: As designers and creative technologists, we skip all the unnecessary technical parts, meaning that designers don’t have to go to a developer to ask for changes.
 You don’t have to wait for the coders to give you feedback.
 What you see is what you get.
 This makes the process much quicker and smoother for everybody.
 And now the code is design too.

 The designers now have the power.
 And with power comes responsibility.
 We have to be aware of that and use this power thoughtfully.
 We never had as many possibilities as we have today.
 We can create nearly anything we can come up with.
-So why not make sure we build something that matters and makes a positive difference?
+So why not ensure we build something that matters and makes a positive difference?